Outline of Sweden

 The following outline is provided as an overview of and topical guide to Sweden:

 Sweden – Scandinavian country in Northern Europe, situated between Norway and Finland.
-Sweden has maintained a policy of neutrality in armed conflicts since the early 19th century.
+Sweden maintained a policy of neutrality in armed conflicts from 1814 until 2009, when it entered into various mutual defence treaties.
+Sweden joined NATO in 2024.
 It is a member of the European Union, but retains its own currency (the krona).
-Swedish icons include Sweden's quality of life, its neutrality, public health care, cars (Volvo, Saab), furniture (IKEA), blonds and pop music performers (ABBA, Roxette, etc.).
+Swedish icons include Sweden's quality of life, its neutrality, public health care, cars (Volvo, Saab), furniture (IKEA), blonds and pop music performers (ABBA, Roxette, and Avicii).